 After a short hiatus, another unofficial Grateful Dead album was released on vinyl called, Concerts that Rock the World Volume 1, which was a live recording from the Oakland Coliseum on New Year’s Eve in 1987.
 The King Biscuit Flower Hour release includes an uninterrupted first set of the Dead’s show that night, which was as follows: Bertha > The Promised Land, Cold Rain and Snow > Little Red Rooster, When Push Comes to Shove, When I Paint My Masterpiece, Bird Song, The Music Never Stopped.

 The brief hiatus from 1980 radio broadcasts speckled with nothing but studio recordings and interviews was extended by the next release in 1988 from MJI Broadcasting with The Grateful Dead Radio Show.
-This album includes live recordings from the Dead show on June 23rd, 1974 at Jai-Alai Fronton in Miami, Florida.
+This album, which is Grateful Dead Hour #16, includes live recordings from the Dead show on June 23rd, 1974 at Jai-Alai Fronton in Miami, Florida.
 Of note, the Dark Star > Spanish Jam > U.S. Blues segment that closes out the record is slightly abridged because the source and original soundboard recording had a break in it too.
+For a full list of the 52 GD hour radio shows, see the last post on this page.

 The first of three bootlegs released in 1989 was Timothy White’s Rock Stars produced by Westwood One, which originally aired on November 20th, 1989.
 As with nearly every other unofficial Dead release in the 1980s, this album includes interviews with the band between songs, commercials from the armed services and this time from the U.S. Marines, and studio recordings of Grateful Dead music.

-To close out the decade, MJI Broadcasting released another The Grateful Dead Hour radio show.
-While the recipe they used was similar to other vinyls released in the 80s, this one is a bit different because it includes the original studio recording of a Grateful Dead classic, Morning Dew, sung by Bonnie Dobson.
+Also released in 1989, MJI Broadcasting pressed another The Grateful Dead Hour radio show.
+This one is separated from the grouped Dead Hour bootlegs below to point out that this version (GD Hour #30) includes the original studio recording of a Grateful Dead classic, Morning Dew, sung by Bonnie Dobson.
 Check out the complete history of Morning Dew on vinyl to learn more including the controversy surrounding the song.